pyepics/pyepics/_sources/installation.txt

    easy_install -U pyepics

-Acknowledgements
+Acknowledgments
 ~~~~~~~~~~~~~~~~~~~~~~

 PyEpics was originally written and is maintained by Matt Newville
 <newville@cars.uchicago.ed>.
 Important contributions to the library have
-come from Angus Gratton, at the Australiaon National University.
+come from Angus Gratton, at the Australian National University.
 Several
 other people have provided valuable additions, suggestions, or bug reports,
 which has greatly improved the quality of the library: Michael Abbott,
 Marco Cammarata, Craig Haskins, Pete Jemian, Andrew Johnson, Janko Kolar,